visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 derived from other variables using a variable expression.
 VisIt provides variable expressions to allow scientists to create derived variables using variables that are stored in the database.
-Expressions are extremely powerful because they allow you to analyze new data without necessarily having to rerun a simulation.
+Expressions are extremely powerful because they allow users to analyze new data without necessarily having to rerun a simulation.
 Variables created using expressions behave just like variables stored in a database; they appear in the plot menu and can be visualized using VisIt's plots.